Five Stages of Design Thinking—and Why They Matter

 4. Putting Ideas into Action – The Prototype & Development Stage

 It’s time for the virtual rubber to hit the digital road and see how that solution fares in the wild.
-It’s here that you’ll first create a quick and dirty prototype to get a gut check on what works and what needs some tweaks.
+It’s here, or a digital product agency, will first create a quick and dirty prototype to get a gut check on what works and what needs some tweaks.
 Employing an inexpensive, scaled-down version of the product/features and asking users to take a turn trying them out helps you narrow in on what’s doing the job, what isn’t, and why.

 5. Hope You Studied – The Testing Stage